pakoti/Awesome_Sysadmin/8.Installation_Errors/readme.md

 # Windows Installation Errors

-when i wanted to install windowss 11 on a new motherboard i sa this error:
+when i wanted to install windows 11 on a new motherboard i saw this error:

     This PC can’t run Windows 11
     This PC doesn’t meet the minimum system requirements to install this version of Windows.
 For more information, visit https://aka.ms/WindowsSysReq.